AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 }
 ```

-You'll likely need to repurpose some of this code if you're using a framework, but the core concepts remain the same, and the utility functions we wrote can be exported from a module and reused in your carousel component.
+You may need to rewrite some of this code if you're using a framework, but the core concepts are still the same.

 ## What About a Vertical Carousel?